jbwexler/neurovault_puppet/doc/TROUBLESHOOTING.md

 Delete all the lines that were added by vagrant.

-## Error: /etc/exports: bad anonuid

-Mounting the file system requires that the user and group ids in the vagrant file are aligned with yours.
-If you get this error:

-  ==> default: Preparing to edit /etc/exports.
-Administrator privileges will be required...
-  [sudo] password for yourname:
-  nfsd running
-  exportfs: /etc/exports: 7: bad anonuid "anonuid=root"

-This will lead to an errored install without mounted folders, which is impossible for developing.
-You have a few options to "workaround" this.

-### Option 1: Mount with bindfs

-Bindfs is a vagrant plugin that can be used to better handle mounting.
-You would first need to install on your machine:

-      vagrant plugin install vagrant-bindfs

-You would then want to change the mount points in your Vagrantfile to look along these lines (edit paths to where you want to mount on your local machine)

-      #  Mount point for puppet modules
-      config.vm.synced_folder "neurovault_puppet", "/mnt/etc/puppet/modules/neurovault", nfs:true, create:true
-      config.bindfs.bind_folder "/mnt/etc/puppet/modules/neurovault", "/etc/puppet/modules/neurovault"

-      #  Mount point of neurovault environment
-      config.vm.synced_folder "nv_env", "/mnt/opt/nv_env", nfs:true, create:true
-      config.bindfs.bind_folder "/mnt/opt/nv_env", "/opt/nv_env"

-      #  Mount point of image datastore
-      config.vm.synced_folder "image_data", "/mnt/opt/image_data", nfs:true, create:true
-      config.bindfs.bind_folder "/mnt/opt/image_data", "/opt/image_data"

-      #  Mount point of pycortex datastore
-      config.vm.synced_folder "pycortex_data", "/mnt/opt/pycortex_data", nfs:true, create:true
-      config.bindfs.bind_folder "/mnt/opt/pycortex_data", "/opt/pycortex_data"

-Note that when you setup the server, there will be a message that bindfs is not installed, but it seems to install automatically.

-### Option 2: Change the uid to numbers

-The other option is to change the current setup, where it specifies user and group ids as `root` and `wheel` to ids that correspond with your user.
-For example, here is what the default looks like:

-      config.vm.synced_folder "neurovault_puppet", "/etc/puppet/modules/neurovault", type:"nfs", create:true, map_uid: 'root', map_gid: 'wheel'

-This seems to work well on Mac, but it did not work for some of our testers on linux (Ubuntu).
-The workaround that did was looking up the user ids:

-      $ id vanessa
-      uid=1000(vanessa) gid=1000(vanessa) groups=1000(vanessa),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),108(lpadmin),124(sambashare)
-      $ id root
-      uid=0(root) gid=0(root) groups=0(root)

-And then changing the line to:

-      config.vm.synced_folder "neurovault_puppet", "/etc/puppet/modules/neurovault", type:"nfs", create:true, map_uid: '10000', map_gid: '10000'

 ## Uwsgi and nginx errors
 The server should be active on your local machine at `192.168.33.10`, but sometimes you will get server errors and an ugly white screen.
 It is good practice to always restart these servers with any changes, as this is a common fix to the problem:

       sudo service uwsgi restart
-      sudo service nginx restart

 If you need to debug, logs can be found at `/var/log/nginx' and '/var/log/uwsgi'.
 I'm not sure if this is useful, but sometimes deleting the neurovault.sock (and having a new one get generated) can help fix issues.
 I couldn't get it to delete, but moving seemed to work: